Superman: The Man of Steel (2002 video game): Reception

 The game received mixed-to-negative reviews, with many citing a confusing control scheme and repetitive mission modes.
 GameRankings gave it a score of 42.28%, while Metacritic gave it a score of 44 out of 100.
-IGN called the game "pure kryptonite": "I'm convinced Superman has a bottle of Wild Turkey tucked in his back pocket.
-What else could explain why he's so incredibly difficult to control?"
+IGN called the game "pure kryptonite", and was critical to the game's controls.

-GameSpot was a bit kinder to the game, praising the story, the large and detailed environments, and the use of the character's special abilities like X-ray vision.
+GameSpot was kinder to the game, praising the story, the large and detailed environments, and the use of the character's special abilities like X-ray vision.
 Conversely, they called the enemy lock-on system "problematic" and the game's repetitive timed missions as difficult to complete because of the player's relatively low top speed and low amount of time to complete certain objectives.